 - Make a Road Safety Week display for your community, for example in a supermarket, library or shopping centre (view our shop for free and low-cost items you can get from Brake).

 - Run road safety educational initiatives or activities in local schools or clubs.

 - Promote road safety via email, newsletter or website.
 Encourage local people to sign the Brake Pledge.

-- Fundraise for Brake by running a fun event or hold a collection.
-Find out more about fundraising.
+- Fundraise for Brake by running a fun event or holding a collection.

 Download and share our Road Safety Week marketing flyer to encourage people to register and get involved: Road Safety Week 2016 marketing flyerRead about what other communities did in 2015, 2014 and 2013.